PolymerLabs/arcs/extension/README.md

 in the [arcs-custom-events](https://github.com/smalls/arcs-custom-events)
 repository.

-## testing
+## Testing

+Unit tests can be run in browser by opening index.test.html or on the command line with `npm install && npm test`.

-There are a few scenarios that should reliably work after enabling the extension.
+For manual testing, there are a few scenarios that should reliably work after enabling the extension.

-1) Visit a page with embedded data.
+1. Visit a page with embedded data.
 [Products](https://schema.org/Product) such as [Google Cardboard](https://store.google.com/product/google_cardboard) is an easy option.
 Verify that:
     - The 'arc' logo appears on the Browser Action.